WycliffeAssociates/btt-writer-docs/docs/dFootnotes.rst

     \v 28 But if someone says to you, "This food was from a pagan sacrifice," do not eat it.
-This is for the sake of the one who informed you, and for the sake of conscience. \f + \ft Some ancient copies of the Greek text add, \fqa For the earth and everything in it belong to the Lord. \fqb But the best copies of the Greek text do not have this.
+This is for the sake of the one who informed you, and for the sake of conscience. \f + \ft Some ancient copies of the Greek text add, \fqa For the earth and everything in it belong to the Lord. \fqa* But the best copies of the Greek text do not have this.
 Many scholars see this addition as a duplication of verse 26 \f* \v 29 I do not mean your own conscience, but the other person's conscience.
     For why should my freedom be judged by another's conscience? \v 30 If I partake of the meal with